Web Automation Framework (WAF) - Best Practices Guide

 - Manually call the plugin's main status handler function (which was stored or made accessible, e.g.,

-) with this simulated response.
+this._currentTaskStatusHandler) with this simulated response.
 This allows the centralized handler to process the completion/failure, resolve/reject the main promise, and stop the watchdog.

 - If the task is not found or its status is still pending, the watchdog might be reset (if

-resets it) to continue monitoring, or the overall operation might eventually time out.
+navigateToLibraryAndResumeTrackingresets it) to continue monitoring, or the overall operation might eventually time out.

 - This method makes a GET request from the browser context (e.g., using